Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 Our Preferred Partner clients get daily breakfast for two here, including the buffet!

-La Hiki is an open-air restaurant in the heart of the resort adjacent to the Serenity Pool.
-Menu items were inspired by the island’s diverse collection of local farms, serving breakfast, a kids’ breakfast, brunch, and lunch.
-I had some excellent poke for lunch but the highlight is the massive breakfast buffet.
+La Hiki is an open-air restaurant in the heart of the resort, adjacent to the Serenity Pool.
+Menu items were inspired by the island’s diverse collection of local farms.
+The restaurant serves breakfast, a kids’ breakfast, brunch, and lunch.
+I had some excellent poke for lunch, but the highlight is the massive breakfast buffet.

-I love Four Seasons breakfast buffets and this one has a nice selection of Asian dishes, local fruit, made-to-order omelettes and basically more than you could ever eat.
+I love Four Seasons breakfast buffets, and this one has a nice selection of Asian dishes, local fruit, made-to-order omelets, and more than you could ever eat.

 Noe